eriklautenschlaeger/eriklautenschlaeger/README.md

 # I'm Erik, I write software and build drones
-## I am based in Berlin and work as a software architect
+## I am based in Germany and work as a software architect

 ### I like...
 - C & Python